SheepTester/longer-tweets/_posts/2022-07-08-google-ctf.md

 All the comments around it are just an amusing attempt to disguise the code in a different context.

 The code could be simplified further.
-The `document.documentElement.outerHTML.length == 23082` check is probably to ensure the HTML page remains unmodified.
+The `document.documentElement.outerHTML.length == 23082`{:.language-js} check is probably to ensure the HTML page remains unmodified.
 Because I want to modify the page, I removed the check.
-The body of the `if` statement runs `setTimeout(checksum(' ' + checksum))` and compares its return value with a string `'...'`, but it doesn't do anything with the result, so I can ignore `== '...'` as well.
-I'm pretty sure `checksum` returns a string, and `setTimeout` is in the notoriously nasty family of JavaScript functions (among `eval` and `new Function`) that "casts" a string to a function by parsing and evaluating the string as JavaScript code.
+The body of the `if`{:.language-js} statement runs `setTimeout(checksum(' ' + checksum))`{:.language-js} and compares its return value with a string `'...'`{:.language-js}, but it doesn't do anything with the result, so I can ignore `== '...'`{:.language-js} as well.
+I'm pretty sure `checksum`{:.language-js} returns a string, and `setTimeout`{:.language-js} is in the notoriously nasty family of JavaScript functions (among `eval`{:.language-js} and `new Function`{:.language-js}) that "casts" a string to a function by parsing and evaluating the string as JavaScript code.

-So presumably, `checksum(' ' + checksum)` returns valid JavaScript that `setTimeout` can execute.
+So presumably, `checksum(' ' + checksum)`{:.language-js} returns valid JavaScript that `setTimeout`{:.language-js} can execute.
 That's good.
-Even though `checksum` itself is a function, `' ' + checksum` casts the function to a string containing its source code, meaning that if I edit anything inside `checksum`'s definition, I would change the result of `checksum(' ' + checksum)`.
-This is pretty cursed, but I remember seeing something like this in [one of LiveOverflow's videos][liveoverflow][^3] a while back, so I stored the original function implementation in a string, `checksumStr`.
+Even though `checksum`{:.language-js} itself is a function, `' ' + checksum`{:.language-js} casts the function to a string containing its source code, meaning that if I edit anything inside `checksum`{:.language-js}'s definition, I would change the result of `checksum(' ' + checksum)`{:.language-js}.
+This is pretty cursed, but I remember seeing something like this in [one of LiveOverflow's videos][liveoverflow][^3] a while back, so I stored the original function implementation in a string, `checksumStr`{:.language-js}.
 According to VS Code, there were not only invisible special characters but also a lot of trailing spaces, which I was afraid my editor would remove on save,[^4] so it was a bit annoying escaping everything.

 [liveoverflow]: https://www.youtube.com/watch?v=8yWUaqEcXr4